ahmedmagds/WhatsGNU/README.md

                         give name for output folder to be created for results (default: timestamped WhatsGNU_results_v1 in the
                         current directory)
-  -t, --tophits         create a file of top 10 genomes with hits -s STRAINHITS, --strainhits STRAINHITS
+  -t, --topgenomes      create a file of top 10 genomes with hits -s STRAINHITS, --strainhits STRAINHITS
                         check how many hits you get from a particular strain,it has to be used with -t